Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Our Agnostic Approach

 \item[(2)] \textbf{Sorted Group Average Treatment Effects} (GATES): average of $s_0(Z)$ (ATE) by heterogeneity groups induced by the ML proxy predictor $S(Z)$;

 \item[(3)] \textbf{Classification Analysis} (CLAN): average characteristics of the most and least affected units defined in terms of the ML proxy predictor $S(Z)$. \end{itemize} Our approach is \textit{generic} with respect to the ML method being used, and is \textit{agnostic} about its formal properties.
+However, it relies on sample splitting, which introduces a specific source of uncertainty.
+To account for this, we use many data splits into main and auxiliary samples to produce robust estimators, and we employ quantile aggregation of inference to combine results across splits.
+Specifically, for point estimation, we report the median of the estimated key features over different random splits of the data.
+We take medians and other quantiles of many random conditional confidence sets for interval estimation.
+Finally, we construct p-values by taking medians of many random conditional p-values.
+We establish the formal inferential properties of this procedure.